R&D Tax Credit Ireland

 Does the Opportunity Expire?

-The window of opportunity for R&D tax creditclaims typically closes 12 months after the conclusion of your fiscal year.
-For instance, if your fiscal year concludes on December 31, you should aim to submit your claim by December 31, 2020, for activities related to your 2019 fiscal year.
-To maximise your benefits, Visiativ advises against delaying your claim submission until the deadline approaches.
-Instead, consider initiating the process concurrently with your CT1 filing, rather than treating it as a post-deadline amendment.
+The window of opportunity for R&D tax credit claims typically closes 12 months after the conclusion of your fiscal year.
+For instance, if your year end is December ’25, you should aim to submit your claim by December 31, 2025, for activities carried out during Fy24 .
+To maximise your benefits, ABGI advises that claims are submitted with the CT1 as best practice.
+Whilst there is no penalty to amend and claim up to the hard deadline, we encourage companies to prepare their claim in real time.

 Free Consultation